 There’s no right answer here and all of this should be taken in the context of your marriage.
 I don’t know you, your spouse or your marriage.
-If you’d like to get more into the details then click here and tell me what you’re going through.
+If you want to look more specifically at your marriage (and how to get things back on track quickly) take the marriage assessment quiz.

 Otherwise, read on and I’ll try and cover some general tips on how to confront a cheating spouse with no proof.

 Tips to Confront A Cheating Spouse Without Proof

 So, you think your spouse is cheating on you.
 Scratch that.
 You’re sure of it.
 There’s something that’s seemed off for a while now, and you know them well enough to realize when something suspicious is up.
 So, you know that your spouse is probably cheating on you, but the only problem is you have no proof.

 Before we delve into how to confront a cheating spouse, let’s remember that paranoia isn’t going to do you or your marriage any good.
 So, the answer doesn’t lie in jumping to conclusions or making assumptions.

 After all, we don’t want you trying out pesky ways to find proof or ending up with night-vision goggles in your suspect’s bushes.
 That’s never good for any relationship.

 However, be that as it may, it also doesn’t imply that you should sit around and do nothing while your spouse emotionally plays around with your trust (like it’s a joke).
 If you genuinely feel like something is up, it’s essential to listen to your intuition and not let yourself feel helpless.